heptarch/heptarch.github.io/drafts/SAEPage.md

 [foundational results](https://bpb-us-e1.wpmucdn.com/sites.gatech.edu/dist/2/436/files/2011/04/donoho06co.pdf?bid=436)
 in the literature tell us the LASSO is *not* optimal (though it is performant).
 Instead, near-optimality is guaranteed for a method called *basis pursuit*.
-I won't go into the details, but simply show how a basis pursuit algorithm called FISTA compares to LASSO:
+We defer the details to the next section, but simply show how a basis pursuit algorithm called FISTA compares to LASSO:

 <figure>